kotmatross28729/OfflineAuth/README.md

 Microsoft forcing people to migrate from Mojang to Microsoft.
 Oh, and now chat reports.

 ### Tell me more
 This mod runs a small rest server (spark) alongside the main Minecraft process.
-This keeps everything contained to the server which could even run on a local network, independent of any external auth servers.
+This keeps everything contained on the server which could even run on a local network, independent of any external auth servers.

 ### Getting started
 If you are a server operator:
-* Drop mod jar into mods folder.
+* Drop the mod jar into mods folder.
 Let it generate a config.
 * Your hosting solution needs to provide you with the option to open additional ports.
-Pick a port and set it in the config (default: 4567).
+Pick a port and set it in the config (default: `4567`).
 Minecraft and the rest server can not both listen on the same port.
 * Tell your players about the port they need to input in order to be able to register accounts.
 * Use the `/fingerprint` command to get a fingerprint of the server public key.
 Tell players about it too.